-An STI caused by the bacteria Ureaplasma urealyticum
+An infection caused by the bacteria Ureaplasma urealyticum or Ureaplasma parvum

-Similar to Mycoplasma genitalium, a Ureaplasma urealyticum infection (UUI) is a bacterial STI that we don’t know enough about.
+Similar to Mycoplasma genitalium, a Ureaplasma infection is a bacterial infection that we don’t know enough about.
 What we do know is that it can be transmitted during intercourse or from mother to infant during childbirth, is often asymptomatic, and is difficult to diagnose .

-Ureaplasma urealyticum is a pretty common bacteria, but the resulting infection is difficult to diagnose and a large percentage of cases are asymptomatic.
-As a result, we don’t really know how many people have a UUI.
+Ureaplasma species are pretty common bacteria, but the resulting infection is difficult to diagnose and a large percentage of cases are asymptomatic.
+As a result, we don’t really know how many people carry Ureaplasma.

-UUI is caused by a complex yet commonly found bacteria called Ureaplasma urealyticum.
-It falls into the same category as Mycoplasma and is likewise characterized by a lack of cell walls which makes it notoriously difficult to diagnose and treat .
+Ureaplasma falls into the same category as Mycoplasma and is likewise characterized by a lack of cell walls which makes it notoriously difficult to diagnose and treat .

-We don’t know why the bacteria becomes infectious, but we do know that sexually active men and women as well as pregnant women are at a higher risk of infection since the bacteria can be transferred during childbirth or intercourse .
-Just like with other STIs, having unprotected sex, or having sex with new or multiple partners puts you at a higher risk of infection.
-Ureaplasma urealyticum is often found in cases of pelvic inflammatory disease (PID), urinary tract infections and neonatal infections .
+We don’t know why some people experience symptoms and others do not, but we do know that sexually active men and women as well as pregnant women are at a higher risk of transmitting infection since the bacteria can be transferred during childbirth or intercourse .
+Having unprotected sex, or having sex with new or multiple partners puts you at a higher risk of infection.
+Ureaplasma is often found in cases of pelvic inflammatory disease (PID), urinary tract infections and neonatal infections .

 Symptomatic cases can result in vaginal bleeding as well as vaginal pain while urinating or during intercourse .
-Even though most cases of UUI seem to not cause any symptoms at all, the potential complications of an untreated infection range from moderate to severe.
+Even though most cases of Ureaplasma infection seem to not cause any symptoms at all, the potential complications of an untreated infection range from moderate to severe.

-It is possible to diagnose a UUI using a culture test, but other methods like a PCR are more common.
+It is possible to diagnose a Ureaplasma infection using a culture test, but other methods like a PCR test are more common.
 It can also be detected through Next Generation Sequencing (NGS).

-Common antibiotics like penicillin which work by attacking the cell walls of a bacteria are not effective against Ureaplasma urealyticum since it doesn’t have any walls to attack .
-As a result, only a small handful of antibiotics like Azithromycin can be used to treat a UUI.
+Common antibiotics like penicillin which work by attacking the cell walls of a bacteria are not effective against Ureaplasma species since they don't have any walls to attack .
+As a result, only a small handful of antibiotics like Azithromycin can be used to treat a Ureaplasma infection.
 It is important to note that Azithromycin is also one of the most commonly used antibiotics.
 As a result of its widespread use, Azithromycin resistance seems to be on the rise.
 Therefore, it is important to consult your doctor before re-starting any treatment course .

-A UUI can lead to frequent UTIs and potentially pelvic inflammatory disease (PID).
-Research also suggests that UUIs are correlated with male infertility .
+A Ureaplasma infection can lead to frequent UTIs and potentially pelvic inflammatory disease (PID).
+Research also suggests that Ureaplasma infections are correlated with male infertility .